Erdbeerli/Project_repo/README.md

 IMPORTANT:
 whenever you download a library do not forget to write it down in the "requirements.txt" file!!!

-Merging Conflict what to do?
+Merge-Conflict what to do?
-1. Pull Changes
+"""1.
+Pull Changes
 2. Accept current change
 or Accept Incoming Change
 or Accept Both Changes
-or Compare Changes
+or Compare Changes"""

 -> WHEN YOU ARE NOT WORKING ON IT PLEASE "CLOSE REMOTE WORKSPACE"